Charles XII, King of Sweden

 From Saltzenberg in 1850 we can see what the pattern was in golden mosaics of the arch-vault above the Deesis.
 It's the pattern on top.
 The other acanthus pattern was in the arches of the arcade.

-Above are some Seraphim from the vaults of Cefalu Cathedral in Sicily which were made by artists sent from Constantinople that are similar to those Loos has drawn in the South Gallery.
+Above are some Seraphim from the vaults of Cefalu Cathedral in Sicily which were made by artists sent from Constantinople that are very similar to those Loos has drawn in the South Gallery.
+Here you can see two-toned blue wings and golden eyes.

 Cornelius's drawings show us the South Gallery was not dominated by the Deesis, but by the figures in the most easterly vault.
-This vast golden field of mosaic was filled with gigantic, flaming four-winged Cherubim and six-winged Seraphim.
+This vast golden field of mosaic was filled with gigantic four-winged Cherubim and six-winged Seraphim.
+You can just see the tips of the wings of the Seraphim on the right and left.
 These angels are huge - at least twice life-size, perhaps 12 feet tall.
 The hands of the Cherubim were extended outwards and their wings are covered by eyes.
-They were painted in red glass mosaic cubes the color of sealing wax and a darker red, the color of glowing coals.
-The faces would have been in natural flesh tomes.
+The wings of the Cherubum were made of blue glass mosaic cubes and the eyes were drawn in gold.
+The flames were in orange and a darker red, the color of glowing coals.
+The faces would have been in natural flesh tones.
 There are fires in the corners of the vaults with white chariot wheels set with eyes.
 In the Old Testament figures of Cherubim decorated the sanctuary, by the decree of God Himself.
 Here they are in the vault closest to the sanctuary of the church.
 Looking outside of the South Gallery into the nave of Hagia Sophia these Cherubim join with the Seraphim in the pendentives of the nave in worshiping God and defending the throne of God.
 Imagine what it would have been like when the choirs of the church were singing the chant of the Cherubim during liturgy.
 It would have felt like the angels were actually there and participating in the service.
 Those shimmering white wheels with eyes are Ophanim, part of the throne of God.
 In Ezekiel we read of his vision of God:

 "one wheel upon the earth by the living creatures, with his four faces.
 The appearance of the wheels and their work was like unto the color of a beryl: and they four had one likeness: and their appearance and their work was as it were a wheel in the middle of a wheel… As for their rings, they were so high that they were dreadful; and their rings were full of eyes round about them four."